A peer-to-peer support project for sharing your knowledge, experience, insights, skills and ideas, through time-based exchanges.

 – discuss ideas and topics that matters to you and our community;

-– get to know someone new (we will match you with someone relevant to your interest or work, or we will randomly pair people up – you decide!);
+– get to know someone new (we can match you with someone who shares your interests or choose someone at random – you decide!);

 – or simply chat about ‘anything but work’.

-1. Once you have joined the Amps Community, simply let us know – by completing this short form – if you want to offer your help with a specific knowledge, expertise or experience, if you want to request some help with a specific project or idea, if you are looking for people to discuss a topic that matters to you and our place, if you wish to meet someone new in the Amps Community, and/or just have a random chat.
+1. Once you have joined the Amps community, you can complete this short form.
+Let us know if you want to: offer your help with a specific knowledge, expertise or experience; request some help with a specific project or idea; look for people to discuss a topic that matters to you and our place; meet someone new in the Amps Community; and/or just have a random chat.

-2. We’ll do our best to pair you up with an Amps whom you can share with.
-You’ll then arrange the details of the exchange with each other – you might already know who you’d like to share with, in this case, feel free to get in touch with them directly or we can introduce you to each other.
+2. We’ll do our best to pair you up with an Amp whom you can share with.
+You’ll then arrange the details of the exchange with each other – you might already know who you’d like to share with; in this case, feel free to get in touch with them directly, or we can introduce you to each other.

-3. Once the exchange has taken place, let us know about it – we are making a record of all sharings, time exchanged and topics discussed.
-No exchange is too small, they will all count to tell our story and show the size and impacts of our local sharing ecology.
+3. Once the exchange has taken place, let us know about it.
+We’re making a record of all sharing, time exchanged and topics discussed.
+No exchange is too small; they all count to tell our story and show the size and impact of our local sharing ecology.

 Anyone can become an Amps supporter and take part in Ampersand+, whether you are: